jackinabox86/prun-site-alpha/DYNAMIC_COSTS_README.md

 **Problem: "Building X not found" warnings in logs**
 - **Cause:** recipes.csv contains buildings not in your requirement CSVs
-- **Solution:** Add all buildings from recipes.csv to both workforce-requirements.csv and build-requirements.csv
+- **Solution:** Add all buildings from recipes.csv to both production-worker-requirements.csv and build-requirements.csv
 - **Quick check:** `grep "^[A-Z]" recipes.csv | cut -d',' -f1 | sort -u` lists all buildings

+**Problem: "Worker type X not found in worker costs map" warning**
+- **Cause:** Worker type referenced in production-worker-requirements.csv doesn't exist in worker-type-costs.csv
+- **Solution:**
+  - Add missing worker type to worker-type-costs.csv
+  - Verify spelling/capitalization matches exactly between the two CSVs (e.g., "Pioneer" not "pioneer")
+  - Check that worker-type-costs.csv was uploaded to GCS

+**Problem: Worker costs are zero or missing**
+- **Cause:** Missing or incomplete data in worker-type-costs.csv or production-worker-requirements.csv
+- **Solution:**
+  - Verify worker types exist in worker-type-costs.csv with material requirements
+  - Check that production-worker-requirements.csv has worker quantities populated
+  - Ensure FactorAmount is a positive number (defaults to 1 if missing)
+  - Check console output for warnings about missing worker types

 **Problem: Script fails with "No price found for X"**
 - **Cause:** Material ticker in requirements doesn't have market data